tingpeng17/TEC-miTarget/README.md

 ```

 # Prediction
+## Sequence (binding site) level

-Users need to prepare their data in the form of [pairs.txt](pairs.txt) (miRNA-sequence  candidate-target-site-sequence), and then run the following command.
+Users need to prepare their data in the form of [binding-site-pairs.txt](binding-site-pairs.txt) (miRNA-sequence  candidate-target-site-sequence), and then run the following command.

 ```
 cd output/exp-miRAW